Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 The goal of getDefinition function is generating definition of corresponding macroop.

-As we've seen before in assemble function, all python microop classes consisting of this macroop were added to associated macroop container.
+As we've seen before in the assemble function, all python microop class objects consisting of one macroop were added to associated macroop container.
-And this microop classes are maintained in *self.microops*.
+And this microop objects are maintained in *self.microops*.

-Because one macroop can consist of multiple microops, each microop python class should be iterated one by one to invoke
+Because one macroop can consist of multiple microops, each microop python class should be iterated one by one to invoke C++ microop class associated with current python microop class
-CPP microop class corresponding to current python microop class (Line 210-239)
+(Line 210-239).
 Each microop class instance generation code is retrieved from the *getAllocator* of each *microop* class, and the generated code is stored to allocMicroops variable.
 (line 236-238).

-###getAllocatior of microop in detail
+### getAllocatior of microop in detail
 The *getAllocator* function
-invoked through microop not the macroop, generates CPP statement that instantiate CPP microop class object.
+invoked through microop (not the macroop), generates CPP statements that instantiate CPP microop class object.
 Because we have interest in Limm microcode of MOV_R_MI macroop, we are going to look at getAllocator function of *LimmOp* class.